ssrg-vt/popcorn-benchmark/homogeneous_test_suits/nginx-1.3.9/README.md

         netmask 255.255.255.0
         gateway 10.4.4.1
         dns-nameservers 8.8.8.8
----->   	hwaddress ether 00:da:bc:de:00:12	// This tab before the line is important.
+		 	hwaddress ether 00:da:bc:ef:00:12	// This tab before the line is important.
 Dosen't work otherwise.

 Now you have given the new machine a different static IP and mac address.
 	Reboot the second VM once for reflecting the networking changes.

- 4) Setup the messaging layer in the VMs.
-(Core of Popcorn) :
+ 4) **Setup the messaging layer in the VMs.
+(Core of Popcorn) :**

 	Wiki Link --> https://github.com/ssrg-vt/popcorn-kernel/wiki/VM-Setup#setup-the-popcorn-messaging-layer